SirVeggie/Dynasty-Builder/README.md

 ### City features
 City has a build radius base of 2.\
 City gains +2 build radius for each upgrade.\
-City has a static base defense of 3.\
+City has a static base defense of 4.\
-Each adjacent house grants +1 defense.
+Each adjacent house grants +1 defense.\
+The attacker's attack power must be the same or higher than the city's defence to destroy the city.

 ### City types
 **Level 1 - Town**\